 Why a Bonsai Pot?

 Why a bonsai pot?
 Many centuries of Asian ingenuity, tradition and craftsmanship produced containers specifically designed to show off their contents ... bonsai.

-Today, potters around the world, such as American Chuck Iker, create both traditional and contemporary containers with the same goals of displaying the tree or accent plant.
+Today, potters around the world, create both traditional and contemporary containers with the same goals of displaying the tree or accent plant.

 Containers are often compared to the frame on a painting.
 They set off and display the art (in this case a bonsai tree.)